SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/index.md

 ## Use typical searches as a starting point

-A typical search is a pre-defined search that we've set up for you, so you can see what other users typically search for.
+A typical search is a pre-defined search that we have set up for you, so you can see what other users typically search for.
 Each data set in the Find screen contains a list of typical searches that are ready to be used.

 A typical search is a great way to start looking for data in SuperOffice CRM.
 You can find typical searches by clicking underneath the group of data you are interested in.
 Containing pre-set search criteria, typical searches can be used as they are, modified or expanded.